minvws/nl-rdo-max/README.md

 - `settings_path`, a file containing the SAML settings for creating our metadata and requests, and parsing the IdP metadata.
 An example is provided in saml/settings-dist.json, this file also includes an explanation of the options.
 - `idp_metadata_path`, the location of the metadata of the IdP

+**note: each idp configured idp is expected to have a subdomain to the configured issuer (with TLS support).**

 Template files (these are included in the repository):
 - `sp_template`, saml/templates/xml/sp_metadata.xml
 - `authn_request_template`, saml/templates/xml/authn_request.xml